rajulbabel/promise-profiler/README.md

 # Promise Profiler
-This repo will profile your code by giving you the execution time of all your promises in a json without disturbing the production level code.
+This repo will profile your code by giving the execution time of all promises in a json without disturbing the production level code.

 ### Documentation